Transformers (comics): The Transformers: Headmasters, Marvel, U.S., 1987–1988

-A four-issue mini-series introducing new characters that were incorporated into the ongoing series (issue #38) at the conclusion of the mini-series.
+The Transformers: Headmasters is a four-issue mini-series (July 1987 – January 1988) introducing new characters that were incorporated into the ongoing series (issue #38) at the conclusion of the mini-series.
 The series introduces the Headmasters, Targetmasters, some of the movie Transformers, Monsterbots, Horrorcons, Technobots and Terrorcons.

 The plot of this series focuses on Cybertronian Autobot Fortress Maximus, who despite his success as a military commander, longs to find peace by leaving Cybertron's civil war altogether.
 To that end, he gathers a large crew of followers, and they rocket off to the planet Nebulos, which has not seen war in over 10,000 years.
 Unfortunately, the Autobots' first encounters with the Nebulans are misinterpreted.
 Intimidated by the robots' size, the Nebulans initiate aggressions against the Autobots.
 To end hostilities and show his willingness to protect the planet's fragile peace, Fortress Maximus and a few of his followers discard their weapons in front of the Nebulan capital.
 When that failed to dissuade them, he made the ultimate sacrifice by offering them his head.
 Four more Autobots did the same, while the remainder returned to their camp unarmed.

 Intending to use the situation to his advantage, corrupt Nebulan politician Lord Zarak learned more about the Autobots and the war they left behind and used this information to contact Cybertron.
 Zarak's message was received by Fortress Maximus's Decepticon equal, Scorponok.
 After lying to Zarak about the intentions of the Autobots, Scorponok led an invasion force to the planet.
 Armed only with weapons that had not seen use in millennia, the Nebulan defense were no match for the intentionally aggressive Decepticons.
 With little options left, Galen, leader of the Nebulan world council, made arrangements for himself and others to become Autobot Headmasters.

-Although the Headmaster process made them able to drive off the Decepticons, all Galen had succeeded in doing was re-igniting the Transformers' war on Nebulos.
+Although the Headmaster process made the Autobots able to drive off the Decepticons, all Galen had succeeded in doing was re-igniting the Transformers' war on Nebulos.
 After Scorponok and now-captive Lord Zarak developed a way to duplicate the process (as well as a later Targetmaster Process), the Nebulos theatre of the Transformers' war escalated.
 After casualties and collateral damage mounted, Galen eventually convinced Zarak to take their conflict off-world, with nearly all Transformers from both factions following a distress beacon sent by Goldbug from Earth.

 Because the series was bi-monthly, very little time passed after its end before a smaller group returned to Nebulos, using resources there and the Powermaster Process to rebuild and empower Optimus Prime.

 The entire miniseries was reprinted by Titan Books as part of their series of trade paperback collections based on the Marvel series.
-This reprint occurred in Vol.7 (Trial by Fire) which was published in 2005.
+This reprint occurred in Vol. 7 (Trial by Fire) which was published in 2005.